 Ribbitted for Your Pleasure [draft]

-25 Seven days after the Nile had been turned to blood, the Lord said to Moses, ‘Tell Pharaoh that if he doesn’t let you go so that you can worship me, I’m going to send a plague of frogs.’
+Seven days after the Nile had been turned to blood, the Lord appeared to Moses and said, ‘Tell Pharaoh that if he doesn’t let you go so that you can worship me, I’m going to send a plague of frogs.’

 ‘Frogs?’ exclaimed Moses.
 ‘What’s so scary about frogs?’